- Fee assured

 - Urological oncology

-Adam Christopher Cox is a Consultant Urological Surgeon at the Royal Gwent Hospital in Newport, Nevill Hall Hospital in Abergavenny, and Honorary Consultant Urological surgeon at the University Hospital of Wales in Cardiff.
+Adam Christopher Cox is Consultant Urological Surgeon and Urology Cancer Lead in the Aneurin Bevan University Health Board.
+He also holds the position of Honorary Consultant Urological Surgeon at the University Hospital of Wales in Cardiff.

 Areas of interest